| Title: | Fit 'TabNet' Models for Classification and Regression |

 Last model checkpoint epoch for a model loaded from file

-the epoch related to a checkpoint matching or preceding the from_epoch
+the epoch related to a checkpoint matching or preceding the from_epoch value if provided

 The model fitting metrics append on top of the parent metrics in the returned TabNet model.